Jimfarnum/spiralshops/SPIRAL_REVENUE_ANALYSIS.md

 ---

 **Summary**: SPIRAL generates $2,943 in gross revenue with $147.15 platform commission from 25 orders.
-At the confirmed $0.50 per SPIRAL token value, the platform has issued 5,886 loyalty tokens worth $2,943 in digital value.
-Current annual run rate projects $35,807 gross revenue with $1,790 platform revenue, establishing solid unit economics for scaling growth scenarios.
+With the corrected earning rate of 5 cents per dollar (0.05 SPIRALs per $1 spent), the platform has issued 147 loyalty tokens worth $73.58 in digital value.
+This conservative token issuance creates sustainable economics while maintaining the 2x in-store multiplier incentive.

 ---